Arad119/Fragfinder-GUI/README.md

 ## Roadmap

 - [ ] Add SteamID filtering
-- [ ] Add JSON creatiion to the program
+- [ ] Add JSON creation to the program
 - [ ] Better UI

 See the [open issues](https://github.com/Arad119/Fragfinder-GUI/issues) for a full list of proposed features (and known issues).